pulp-platform/axi/doc/axi_lite_mailbox.md

 ### IRQS Register

 Interrupt request status register.
-This register holds the current interrupt status of this slave port.
+This register holds the current interrupt status of this subordinate port.
 There are three types of interrupts which can be enabled in the [IRQEN register](#irqen-register).
 The bits inside this register are sticky and get set when the trigger condition is fulfilled.
 This register has to be cleared explicitly by acknowledging the interrupt request status described below.
 This register will also get updated when the respective interrupt is not enabled.
 * `EIRQ`:  Error interrupt request, is set to high when there was a read from an empty mailbox or a write to a full mailbox.
 * `RTIRQ`: Read threshold interrupt request, is set to high when the fill pointer of the FIFO connected to the R channel is higher than the threshold set in `RIRQT`.
 * `WTIRQ`: Write threshold interrupt request, is set to high when the fill pointer of the FIFO connected to the W channel is higher than the threshold set in `WIRQT`.